daanbeverdam/pybot/README.md

 A Python framework for Telegram Bots.

 ### How do I use it?
+In order to use the provided example, please follow the steps below.

 #### Obtain API token from BotFather
 The first step in running your own bot is getting an API token from Telegram.
 You do this by starting a Telegram conversation with @BotFather and sending it the '/newbot' command.
 Then just follow the directions you are given.